-The council will establish and maintain protocols with all the Responsible Authorities and authorised persons on enforcement issues.
+The council will establish and maintain protocols67 with the local police and authorised persons on enforcement issues.

 The council will seek to ensure that these protocols concentrate on targeting of mutually agreed problems and high-risk premises, while providing a lighter touch in respect of low-risk premises that are well run.